 The Trailing Stop is a pending order which is automated to close a position at a certain number of pips away from the highest price reached.

 Buy Stop is a pending market order which is placed above the current price to buy once the price rises above the level.

 Sell Stop is a pending market order which is placed below the current price to sell once the price falls below the level.

 By learning the main forex trading terms, the investor should be able to understand the different definitions and common trading language used by forex experts.
 There are major benefits from understanding all glossary words as they are going to be repeated in forex tutorials and online forex courses.
 Eventually, Forex trading has been evolving over the decades and it requires a long time to understand all trading terms.
 Consequently, it is always good to be patient with learning the basics of forex trading.

 As you expand your forex knowledge and learn forex trading terms, it is important to choose the best forex broker to open your trading account.
 AximTrade is a fast-growing brokerage service provider in the global markets with a highly advanced MT4 execution and Copytrade platform.

 One of the core values of AximTrade is to enable forex traders with easy-to-use technology, educational resources, technical analysis, varieties of forex bonus promotions, and a highly competitive trading environment with the best trading conditions.
-Explore the diversity of forex currency pairs, and the best trading conditions with AximTrade, a global leading broker with flexible leverage up to 1:3000, which is one of the top competitive leverage conditions.
+Explore the diversity of forex currency pairs, and the best trading conditions with AximTrade, a global leading broker with flexible leverage up to infinite leverage, top competitive leverage in the market.